-40. The person-in-charge of a conveyance shall not permit the Export goods not to be loaded
+40. The person-in-charge of a conveyance shall not permit the Export loading at a customs stationgoods not to be loaded

-(a) of export goods, other than baggage and mail bags, unless unless duly a shipping bill or bill of export or a bill of transhipment, as the passed by case may be, duly passed by the proper officer, has been handed officer. over to him by the exporter;

-(b) of baggage and mail bags, unless their export has been duly permitted by the proper officer.

-41. (1) The person-in-charge of a conveyance carrying export goods Delivery of shall, before departure of the conveyance from a customs station, export deliver to the proper officer in the case of a vessel or aircraft, an export export manifest, and in the case of a vehicle, an export report, in the prescribed form:
+- (a) of export goods, other than baggage and mail bags, unless unless duly a shipping bill or bill of export or a bill of transhipment, as the proper case may be, duly passed by the proper officer, has been handed officer. over to him by the exporter: - (b) of baggage and mail bags, unless their export has been duly permitted by the proper officer. - 41.
+(1) The person-in-charge of a conveyance carrying export goods Delivery of shall, before departure of the conveyance from a customs station, manifest or deliver to the proper officer in the case of a vessel or aircraft, an export export manifest, and in the case of a vehicle, an export report, in the report. prescribed form: